andela-ooduntan/inverted-index/README.md

 ## Tests

-Run the SpecRunner.html on your local sever.s
+Run the SpecRunner.html on your local sever.